 Is that what He received?
-No. In Genesis 3, the King's subjects committed an act of cosmic treason.
+No. In Genesis 3, the King's subjects committed an act of treason.
 Adam and Eve deliberately defied the King's orders and ate the forbidden fruit.
-Their rebellion cut off creation from the King.
+Their rebellion resulted in a terrible estrangement, not just for Adam and Eve, but for all their descendants.
+They were cast out of the garden, and cut off from the King.